RajeevThapa/calculator-app/README.md

 # Calculator App

-This is a simple calculator application built with Node.js and Docker.
+A Simple Calculator app powered by "node.js."
+This application simplifies development with included "Dockerfile" and "Jenkinsfile" for automated builds.
+Elevating efficiency, it seamlessly deploys on Kubernetes manifests using ArgoCD.
+Ideal for developers seeking simplicity and tech enthusiasts exploring streamlined deployment practices.

 ## Prerequisites